Home > Wearables > Belts & Scarves > Fleece Scarf with Zippered Pocket

 - Edgestitch around the entire pocket.

-- Find the four cards of Fold-Over Elastic (FOE).
-Stitch them together end to end to create one long length.
+- Find the fold-over elastic (FOE).
+If you are combining shorter lengths, stitch them together end to end to create one long length.

 - Starting in the middle of one side, and with approximately 1½” free at the head, wrap the elastic around the raw edge of the fleece.
 With the stretch of the FOE and the slight stretch to the fleece, we found it was easier to NOT pin the elastic in place.
 The FOE has a bit of grip to its texture, so it actually stays in place quite nicely and you don’t have to fight the bunching you can get with pins.

 - Gently pull on the FOE as you wrap and stitch in one step.

 - We found a Quarter Inch Seam foot to be very helpful for this application.
 The foot has a flange that you can run along the outer fold of the FOE to keep your seam straight.

 - Stitch all the way around the scarf in this manner.
 When you return to your starting point, stop approximately 1½” from the end of the FOE.
 Remove the scarf from under the needle.

 - Bring the two loose ends of FOE right sides together and pin.
 Lay the FOE back down to make sure the binding will lay flat against the fleece when this tiny seam is stitched.
 Adjust the pinned ends as needed and trim away the excess elastic.
 Stitch the ends together.
 Trim back the seam allowance if need be – again to insure the the binding lays flat.

 - Place the binding back down, wrapping it around the edge.
 Finish the seam, being very careful to line up this new short seam with the existing seam.